 - Courses with Humanities designations may be found in American Studies, Asian Languages and Cultures, Classics, Educational Studies, English, Environmental Studies, French and Francophone Studies, German and Russian Studies, Hispanic Studies, History, International Studies, Linguistics, Media and Cultural Studies, Philosophy, Religious Studies and Women’s, Gender and Sexuality Studies. - Courses with the Fine Arts designations may be found in American Studies, Art and Art History, Asian Languages and Cultures, Classics, English, International Studies, Media and Cultural Studies, Music, Theatre and Dance, and Women’s, Gender and Sexuality

 Many policy debates, scientific discussions, political issues, and personal and organizational decisions involve judgments about claims based upon quantitative evidence.
-To evaluate these claims, the individual must have basic familiarity with such concepts as counting, measurement, estimation, and data analysis.
+To critically evaluate these claims, the individual must have basic familiarity with such concepts as counting, measurement, estimation, and data analysis.
 Equally important is the capacity to ask and answer questions in a manner appropriate to these quantitative tools and to understand when the use of quantitative tools is or is not appropriate.
-The purpose of the QT requirement is to ensure that students have the opportunity to develop such skills.
-Students should learn approaches to collecting, interpreting, and presenting information about the world based on numerical, logical, and statistical skills.
-These topics arise in a wide range of areas, and faculty from a range of disciplines teach courses that contribute to QT.
+The purpose of the Quantitative Thinking requirement is to ensure that students have the opportunity to develop such skills.
+Students will learn approaches to collecting, interpreting, and presenting information about the world based on numerical, logical, and statistical skills.

 (One course, taken after the first-year course and prior to the senior year): Macalester seeks to ensure that all students receive instruction in writing that gives attention to writing as a process (writing is rewriting), and that provides students individually with feedback on the mechanics and substance of their writing.
-While First-Year Courses assist students in making a transition to college writing along with myriad aspects of college study, each student is required to take at least one additional course with a W designation, in which they will hone their writing skills and go through a process of evaluation and rewriting.
+While First-Year Courses assist students in making a transition to college writing, each student is required to take at least one additional course with a W designation, in which they will hone their writing skills and go through a process of evaluation and rewriting.

-A list of the courses approved to meet the general education requirements in Internationalism, Multiculturalism, Quantitative Thinking and Writing can be found at http://www.macalester.edu/registrar/GenEdMain.html
+A list of all the Fall 2014 courses approved to meet the general education (GenEd) requirements in Internationalism, US Identities and Differences, Quantitative Thinking and Writing can be found at http://www.macalester.edu/registrar/GenEdMain.html

 In order to graduate from Macalester all students must demonstrate proficiency in a language other than English equivalent to four semesters worth of college level instruction in that language.
-Most Macalester students meet this requirement by completing Intermediate II in their chosen language at Macalester.
+This level of proficiency enables students to meaningfully engage both the language itself as well as the cultures connected to it.
+Most students meet this requirement by completing Intermediate II in their chosen language at Macalester.
 Students who receive college credit for Intermediate II through a qualifying score on the AP exam, or take Intermediate II at another college and receive transfer credit, or earn a qualifying score on the SAT II exam (620 with listening or 700 without listening) will have this requirement marked as met once we receive the official scores or transcripts.

 Students whose native language is not English should submit appropriate documentation to the Academic Programs Office to have their proficiency in reading, writing, listening and speaking in more than one language verified.
 The most common means of demonstrating proficiency is a transcript from high school that indicates that the language of instruction in the student’s secondary school was a language other than English or that the student took courses in his or her native language as well as in English.
 Students who do not have such documentation should contact the Academic Programs Office once on campus to discuss other options for demonstrating multilingual proficiency.